rancher-sandbox/docs.rancherdesktop.io/docs/getting-started/installation.md

 To preserve this change across reboots as a custom kernel parameter setting, add the same command inside your `/etc/sysctl.conf` file.

+### Installing via Repository

+Users can navigate to our [releases page] on GitHub to install or upgrade their Linux version of the Rancher Desktop application.

+- Upon clicking the above link, scroll down to the **Assets** dropdown to view the downloadable files.

+- The Linux installation files will be named `rancher-desktop-linux-vX.Y.Z.zip` or `rancher-desktop-linux-vX.Y.Z.zip.sha512sum`, where `X.Y.Z` represents the version number.

 ### Installation via .deb Package

 Add the Rancher Desktop repository and install Rancher Desktop with: